 The Galaxy S9 has got the best of everything from specifications, features to build quality, design and much more.
 It has very powerful hardware inside it, and in order to keep it thin while being powerful, Samsung had to reduce its battery size.
 Due to this, the device’s battery is not able to keep up with the device’s powerful processor and the large screen.
-Not only that, Samsung’s software also needs a lot of optimizations as it has some bugs that further affect the battery life.
+Not only that, but Samsung’s software also needs a lot of optimizations as it has some bugs that further affect the battery life.
 Let’s see how to fix Samsung Galaxy S9 battery life issues.

 How to Fix Samsung Galaxy S9 Battery Life Issues